duongngocyen/InformationRetrieval/README.md

-# Classification task, Group 25
+# Classification of Post

-The following python files are available in the folder.
+This repository contains scripts and notebooks for classifying posts using various machine learning models.
+The files are organized into sections based on their purpose, including data preparation, baseline models, and enhanced models.

-I. Data preparation files:
+## I. Data Preparation Files
-0-label-llm.py : file use to label training data using Chain-of-Thought 0-data-exploreation.ipynb : used for data exploration purpose.

-II.
-Normal baseline models.
-1-Vader.py : used to run vader benchmark
-1-LSTM.py : used to run LSTM benchmark
-1-Bert.py : used to run Bert benchmark
-1-Roberta.py: used to run RoBERTa benchmark 1-Distilbert.py: used to run DistilBERT benchmark

-Step to preproduce result.
+- **`0-label-llm.py`**: Labels training data using Chain-of-Thought.
+- **`0-data-exploration.ipynb`**: Used for data exploration purposes.

+## II.
+Baseline Models
+- **`1-Vader.py`**: Runs the VADER sentiment analysis benchmark.
+- **`1-LSTM.py`**: Runs the LSTM benchmark.
+- **`1-Bert.py`**: Runs the BERT benchmark.
+- **`1-Roberta.py`**: Runs the RoBERTa benchmark.
+- **`1-Distilbert.py`**: Runs the DistilBERT benchmark.

+### Steps to Reproduce Results
-1. Go in the notebook, change the file path of train dataset and test dataset.
-The train dataset and test dataset are also submitted in data zip file.
+1. Open the relevant notebook and update the file paths for the training and testing datasets.
+The datasets are included in the provided data ZIP file.
-2. For Bert, Roberta, DistilBERT, change the number of fold and the path of model to the folder you want to save the model to.
+2. For BERT, RoBERTa, and DistilBERT, modify the number of folds and the model save path as needed.
-3. Run file by: python <filename>
+3. Run the scripts using the command: `python <filename>`.

-III.
-Enhancement models
+## III.
+Enhancement Models
-2-ensemble-1.py : used for ensemble learning in 3 models.
+- **`2-ensemble-1.py`**: Implements ensemble learning across three models.
-2-metadata-extraction.py : used to extract data for multimodal learning.
-This file need to run first before multimodal-learning.py.
-However, we also publish the data in data folder, start with INNOVATION*, indicate our dataset with extracted metadata, and can be used straightly in multimodal-transformers.py.
+- **`2-metadata-extraction.py`**: Extracts data for multimodal learning.
+This script must be run before `2-multimodal-learning.py`.
+Pre-extracted metadata is also provided in the data folder (files starting with `INNOVATION*`), and these can be directly used in `2-multimodal-transformers.py`.
-2-multimodal-learning.py : notebook used to train multimodal transformers for text and tabular data.
+- **`2-multimodal-learning.py`**: Notebook for training multimodal transformers on text and tabular data.
-2-ensemble-2.py : notebook used to combine 4 models (BERT, RoBERTa, DistilBERT, multimodal model)
+- **`2-ensemble-2.py`**: Combines four models (BERT, RoBERTa, DistilBERT, and the multimodal model) using ensemble learning.

-Enhancement 1: Ensemble learning:
+### Enhancement 1: Ensemble Learning
-Go in 2-ensemble-1.py, change the data paths for training, testing, and features.
-We upload all data in data zip folder.
-For features, we note the file with FEATURES* start.
+1. Open `2-ensemble-1.py` and update the paths for training data, testing data, and feature files.
+All necessary data is included in the provided data ZIP file.
+Feature files are marked with `FEATURES*`.

-Enhancement 2: Multimodal learning:
+### Enhancement 2: Multimodal Learning
-Step 1: Run 2-metadata-extraction.py notebook to extract metadata.
+1. Run the `2-metadata-extraction.py` notebook to extract metadata.
-Step 2: Use the output file in step 1, to pass to notebook 2-multimodal-transformers.py and run by python <filename>.
+2. Use the output from Step 1 as input for the `2-multimodal-learning.py` notebook and run it using the command: `python <filename>`.

-Enhancement 3: Ensemble learning + multimodal learning Go in 2-ensemble-2.py, change the data paths for training, testing, and features.
-We upload all data in data zip folder.
-For features, we note the file with FEATURES* start.
+### Enhancement 3: Ensemble Learning + Multimodal Learning
+1. Open `2-ensemble-2.py` and update the paths for training data, testing data, and feature files.
+All necessary data is included in the provided data ZIP file.
+Feature files are marked with `FEATURES*`.